work about resume contact

 Wireframing & Iterations

-Once our online presence was live, my team and I got to work brainstorming and experimenting with different ideas for how the platform could look and feel.
-Here is the ideation process.
+With our online presence live, my team and I brainstormed and experimented with how the platform could look and feel.

 Initial drafts of the platform